-1. Full standing
+3.1.1 Full standing

 - a.
-Undergraduate training essentially the same as that at Kansas State University. - b.
+Undergraduate training essentially the same as that at offered at Kansas State University. - b.
 "B" average or higher in the junior and senior years (advanced GPA) - c.
 A combined Graduate Record Examination (GRE) score of 1000 or higher for the verbal and quantitative sections combined.
 This requirement will be waived for applicants who already hold a graduate degree or a graduate professional degree. - d.
-A TOEFL score of 550 (paper) or 213 (computer) or higher for applicants whose native language is not English - e.
-At least one year of health-related experience in a health-care setting is preferred.
-One year of an approved internship or employment in Extension will count.
-For applicants who lack this requirement, a directed field experience concurrent with the program will be required.
+A TOEFL score of 600 (paper) or 100 (internet) is required for applicants whose native language is not English for regular admission. - e.
+One year of health-related experience in a health-care setting is preferred.